 For all body types, you want to focus on balance and highlight your favorite features.

-We have a lot of power in our choices once we know what we’re doing.
 For example, we can create height and curves if we like, downplay what we’re not crazy about, and all that helps us feel a little more confident in how we show each day.

 In the range of body types, the rectangle has the most options.
 However, avoid boxy and shapeless clothes since they won’t do anything for you.